leocamelo/minitooltip/README.md

 ```

 ### Hacking the themes
-The minitooltip themes is just css, and you can override his styles with more css
+The minitooltip themes is just css, so you can override his styles with more css
 ```css
 #tip{ background: red !important; }
 #tip[data-tip-position=up]:after{ border-top-color: red !important; }